top of page

 NO LATE PICK-UPS ALLOWED

-• If an emergency arises, please let us know immediately and make alternate pick-up arrangements.
+• If an emergency arises, please let us know immediately and then make alternate pick-up arrangements.

 Gulf Plains Church Association Policies